Our Resource Library

 In our process of getting our hands on all the materials available about Schäffer, we included this tourist-friendly depiction of Mary’s life and times.
 It provides a quick overview, and its contents leans into many of the sources listed above, as well as some of Schäffer’s published and unpublished manuscripts.

-To finish, not include above are the many articles, academic papers, ebooks and, of course, the hundreds of archival materials we’ve been referencing at the Whyte Museum of the Canadian Rockies.
-Of note is the book, Alpine Flora of the Canadian Rocky Mountains, written by Stewardson Brown, an illustrated by Mary under the name, Mrs. Charles Schäffer (her first husband).
+To finish, not included above are the many articles, academic papers, ebooks and, of course, the hundreds of archival materials we’ve been referencing at the Whyte Museum of the Canadian Rockies.
+Of note is the book, Alpine Flora of the Canadian Rocky Mountains, written by Stewardson Brown, and illustrated by Mary under the name, Mrs. Charles Schäffer (her first husband).
 It is a tremendously beautiful book that showcases Mary’s artistic skills.
 It was also one of the main reasons why she took on the adventurous life that she did; she devoted herself to finishing her husband’s botanical work in areas far from the railroad.
 I don’t have an original edition of this book in my personal collection.
 Perhaps one day.